Big-Data-IA-Team-5/Assignment-1---DAMG7245-Team-5/README.md

 ## License

-**MIT License** – see project files for details
+MIT License – see project files for details

----

-This README is **fully copy-paste ready** and works directly in a GitHub repository.

-It supports:

-* Clickable Table of Contents
-* Lab and DVC commands
-* XBRL verification instructions
-* Optional Google AI integration
-* Architecture diagram code ready to generate SVG

 ---